Gudu-Diana/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that moves the file betty
+a script that deletes the file betty